 June 14th & 15th - Dayton Disneyana Collectible Expo & Disney Pin and Vinylmation Trading

 Hosted by the Dayton "Plane Crazy" Chapter of the Disneyana Fan Club.
-DAYTON Disneyana - 2013, is a Show & Sale of Disneyana Collectibles and Disney Pin Trading Event.
+DAYTON Disneyana - 2014, is a Disneyana Collectibles Expo and Disney Pin and Vinylmation Trading Event.

 Our guests will be available for photos and autographs each afternoon.
-A special treat will be presentations by our guests in the afternoon each day
+A special treat will be a presentation by our guests in the afternoon each day

 PIN OR VINYLMATION TRADER?
 PIN OR VINYLMATION TRADER?
 We have a space set up for your pin trading fun for Saturday night and also open all day when the event doors are open during the weekend.

 Do you really like a certain character? ...I mean REALLY, REALLY like one!
 Then come in costume on Saturday.
 We will have our judging at 3:30 pm.
 We welcome you to wear your costumes all day or you may change into your creation when you get here.